Last updated: February 19th, 2024

 As for slew rate, this refers to the speed at which an amplifier can respond to a signal.
 In sim racing, it relates to how quickly a wheelbase can respond to steering wheel rotation.
 The lower the slew rate, the sloppier the steering starts to feel, diminishing the overall experience.
 While each of the Simucube 2 wheelbases offers fantastic slew rates, it’s wise to bear this in mind when deciding which model is suitable for you.
 The Sport offers 4.8 Nm/ms, the Pro provides 8 Nm/ms, and the Ultimate delivers a whopping 9.5 Nm/ms. These are all at such fine moments of rotation you’d never be able to tell the difference – despite what Youtube reviewers like to say.

 All three models also incorporate Simucube Wireless Wheel (SWW), which automatically connects to a Simucube Wireless Wheel by briefly pressing both paddle shifters simultaneously.
 The wireless wheel transmission protocol has been specially engineered to provide consistent and unbreakable millisecond range response times and an extremely long battery life of over five years.

-The SQR guarantees zero-backlash and rock-solid operation with full-metal construction even under the direct drive wheelbase’s extreme torques.
-Moreover, its guided rail design ensures perfect lock-in every time, and the spring preloaded pin mechanism will ensure non-degrading tight coupling over thousands of swap cycles.
 Just like the rest of Simucube’s products, it’s been built to be virtually indestructible.
 The only theoretically wearing part is the spring-loaded pin mechanism; however, to combat this, Simucube has made it out of standard stock parts, making it more user-serviceable and easy to replace.